RoshanPanda/SubscriptionModel/README.md

 # SubscriptionModel
-A sample Demonstration using Scala and ZIO
+A simple Demonstration using Scala and ZIO

 ### SignUp
 signup valid request :